microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 Properties of Modules
 ---------------------

-This is an overview of what DMF Modules are:
+This section provides an overview of DMF Modules:

 ### DMFMODULE is of type WDFOBJECT

 A Module is declared in code using DMFMODULE.
-Like WDFDEVICE which inherits from WDFOBJECT, DMFMODULE also inherits from WDFOBJECT.
+Like WDFDEVICE, which inherits from WDFOBJECT, DMFMODULE also inherits from WDFOBJECT.
-Therefore, DMFMODULE has all the characteristics of a WDFOBJECT such as Reference Count, Context Space, Parent Object and so on.
+Therefore, DMFMODULE has all the characteristics of a WDFOBJECT, such as Reference Count, Context Space, and Parent Object.
 In addition, functions that act upon WDFOBJECT also act upon DMFMODULE.

 ### Module is Object Oriented

-Modules have private and public data and methods much like C++ objects.
+Modules have private and public data and methods, much like C++ objects.
-Module specifically contain:
+Modules specifically contain:

--   Module Config: A structure specific to the Module which allows the Client to configure the Module using Module specific parameters.
+-   **Module Config**: A structure specific to the Module that allows the Client to configure the Module using Module-specific parameters.

--   Module Methods: Allows a Client to execute Module specific functions using Module and Method specific parameters.
+-   **Module Methods**: Allow a Client to execute Module-specific functions using Module and Method-specific parameters.

--   Module Callbacks: Callback functions from DMF and/or WDF into the Module so it can perform actions necessary at that time.
+-   **Module Callbacks**: Callback functions from DMF and/or WDF into the Module so it can perform necessary actions at that time.

--   Module Attributes: Indicates the Module's parent.
+-   **Module Attributes**: Indicate the Module's parent.

--   Context: Contains private data that the Module needs while it is instantiated.
+-   **Context**: Contains private data that the Module needs while it is instantiated.
 This is similar to a device driver's Device Context.

--   Private Methods: Code which is internal to the Module and not exposed to Clients.
+-   **Private Methods**: Code internal to the Module that is not exposed to Clients.
 These are private and are called by the Module's Methods and internal callbacks.

-### Modules Have a Predefined Lifecyle
+### Modules Have a Predefined Lifecycle

--   Create: DMF resources are allocated and prepared.
+-   **Create**: DMF resources are allocated and prepared.

--   Open: Module specific resources are allocated and prepared.
-Also, the Module's work may happen here.
+-   **Open**: Module-specific resources are allocated and prepared.
+The Module's work may happen here.

--   Use: Modules can perform work completely on their own as well as handle requests and do work on behalf of the Client.
+-   **Use**: Modules perform work on their own and handle requests and do work on behalf of the Client.

--   Close: Module specific resources are released.
+-   **Close**: Module-specific resources are released.

--   Destroy: DMF resources are released.
+-   **Destroy**: DMF resources are released.

 ### Modules Have a Hierarchy

--   Modules can only communicate with each other when they are in a parent child relationship.
+-   Modules can only communicate with each other when they are in a parent-child relationship.

 -   Modules can never communicate with each other when they are siblings.